jjc12/MathFree/README.md

 -Matrices (found in MatrixFree)

-The **wiki** button that looks like an open book on the toolbar to the right provides a user guide to using these objects.
+<a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree</a> provides a user guide for usage of the objects.
+Clicking the button that looks like an open book on the toolbar to the right will also take you there.

 If you believe you have an issue that cannot be solved by reading the guides, you may e-mail me at jjc12@my.fsu.edu with the subject: "ISSUE: your_one_line_description_of_the_issue" and body: "your_longer_description_of_the_issue".

 # MatrixFree